 "Nephro-" means kidney, and "nephrogenic" means caused by the kidneys.
-Nephrogenic diabetes insipidus is a kidney problem where you pee a whole lot of very dilute, watery urine.
+Nephrogenic diabetes insipidus is a kidney problem that makes you urinate (pee) too much and then makes you thirsty.

 Nephrogenic diabetes insipidus can start soon after birth, or you can develop it later

-You pee a whole lot—1 to 6 gallons (almost 4 to 24 liters) of urine a day
+You urinate a lot—1 to 6 gallons (almost 4 to 24 liters) of urine a day

-Because you pee so much, you get thirsty and drink a whole lot
+Because you pee so much, you get thirsty and drink a lot

 Doctors make sure you drink enough water and not eat too much salt or protein

 There's another kind of diabetes insipidus that's caused by a brain problem instead of a kidney problem.
 That's called central diabetes insipidus Central Diabetes Insipidus Central diabetes insipidus is not having enough of a hormone called vasopressin.
 Hormones are chemicals that stimulate other cells or tissues into action.
 Vasopressin is a hormone that signals... read more .
 Both types of diabetes insipidus have nothing to do with the very common type of diabetes Diabetes Diabetes is a disease in which your blood sugar (glucose) levels are too high.
 You get diabetes if your body's normal way of controlling blood sugar isn't working right.
 There are 2 types of... read more (called diabetes mellitus), which is a problem with high blood sugar.
 However, high blood sugar also makes you pee a lot.